ExpediaGroup/graphql-kotlin/generator/graphql-kotlin-federation/README.md

 ### Extended Schema (Reviews Subgraph)

 Extended federated GraphQL schemas provide additional functionality to the types already exposed by other GraphQL services.
 In the example below, `Product` type is extended to add new `reviews` field to it.
 Primary key needed to instantiate the `Product` type (i.e. `id`) has to match the `@key` definition on the base type.
-Since primary keys are defined on the base type and are only referenced from the extended type, all of the fields that are part of the field set specified in `@key` directive have to be marked as `@external`.
+Since primary keys are defined on the base type and are only referenced from the extended type, all the fields that are part of the field set specified in `@key` directive have to be marked as `@external`.

 ```kotlin
 @KeyDirective(fields = FieldSet("id"))
 @ExtendsDirective
 data class Product(@ExternalDirective val id: Int) {
     fun reviews(): List<Review> {
         // returns list of product reviews
     }